 Dear General Horseshoe:

 The 30,000 Dick Cheney masks that you had us send to North Dakota have been stolen by looters.
 Now we’ll never be able to sort things out.
+People here in the tracking fields often are void of a sense of humor.
 Hal Burton

 Resurrection Oil, Laramie, WY